 Funding Trends & Support of Core Values

-NIDDK’s core values emphasize maintaining a strong investigator-initiated R01 program, preserving a stable pool of talented new investigators, supporting key clinical studies and trials, and continuing strong support of training and career development programs, consistent with the vision of NIDDK Director, Dr. Griffin P. Rodgers (see Director’s Message).
+The NIDDK’s core values emphasize maintaining a vigorous investigator-initiated R01 research portfolio, supporting pivotal clinical studies and trials, preserving a stable pool of talented new investigators, and continuing to foster exceptional research training and mentoring opportunities, consistent with the vision of NIDDK Director, Dr. Griffin P. Rodgers (see Director’s Message).

-At the NIDDK’s May 2012 Advisory Council meeting, NIDDK Deputy Director, Dr. Gregory Germino, highlighted these values and reviewed the NIDDK’s resource focus on areas supporting the core values.
+At the NIDDK’s May 2012 Advisory Council meeting, NIDDK Deputy Director Dr. Gregory Germino highlighted these values and reviewed the NIDDK’s resource focus on areas supporting them.

-Following that presentation, the NIDDK generated additional data on application and funding trends to help our research community understand application and funding dynamics over recent years and demonstrate the NIDDK’s commitment to research and programs associated with the NIDDK’s core values and posted these data on the NIDDK website.
-The NIDDK updates the charts on its website annually; the data shown here were recently updated to include Fiscal Year (FY) 2016.
+Following that presentation, the NIDDK generated additional data on application and funding trends to help our research community understand application and funding dynamics over recent years and demonstrate the NIDDK’s commitment to research and programs associated with the NIDDK’s core values.
+The Institute posted these data on the NIDDK website and has since updated them annually.
+The data shown here were recently updated to include Fiscal Year (FY) 2017.

-NIDDK Funding Outcomes for Fiscal Year (FY) 2016 and Historical Application and Funding Trends
+NIDDK Funding Outcomes for Fiscal Year 2017 and Historical Application and Funding Trends

-With the exception of Figure 8 (which includes initiative data), the data in all charts exclude initiatives (i.e., Requests for Applications, or RFAs), grants funded through the Special Statutory Funding Program for Type 1 Diabetes, and funds appropriated through the American Recovery and Reinvestment Act (ARRA).
+With the exception of Figure 8 (which includes initiative data), the data in all charts exclude initiatives (i.e., Requests for Applications, or RFAs), grants funded through the Special Statutory Funding Program for Type 1 Diabetes Research, and funds appropriated through the American Recovery and Reinvestment Act (ARRA).

-Figure 1: Number of NIDDK Competing R01 Applications Scoring Within the Top 50th Percentile and Number of NIDDK Percentiled R01 Applications Funded in FY 2016View description of Figure 1
+Figure 1: Number of NIDDK Competing R01 Applications Scoring Within the Top 50th Percentile and Number of NIDDK Percentiled R01 Applications Funded in FY 2017View description of Figure 1

-Note: "Applications" shown in the chart above include all applications that scored 50th percentile or better.
-Unscored applications, scored applications with no percentiles, and applications scoring above the 50th percentile are not shown (49% [n=1,433] of the applications received were unscored, scored but did not receive a percentile, or scored above the 50th percentile).
-No unscored applications were funded in FY 2016.
+Note:“Applications” shown in the chart above include all R01 applications that scored 50th percentile or better.
+Unscored applications, scored applications with no percentiles, and applications scoring above the 50th percentile are not shown.
+(Fifty percent [n=1,397] of the applications received were unscored, scored but did not receive a percentile, or scored above the 50th percentile.)
+No unscored applications were funded in FY 2017.

-Figure 2: NIDDK Competing R01 Application Funding Curves for FY 2006–2015View description of Figure 2
+Figure 2: NIDDK Competing R01 Application Funding Curves for FYs 2008–2017View description of Figure 2

-To generate the data for Figure 2, applications were placed into "percentile bins" as follows: bins 1 to 5 include all applications with percentile scores from 0.1 to 5.0, bins 6 to 10 includes applications with percentile scores from 5.1 to 10.0, etc. Only applications that scored 50th percentile or better were included in the analysis.
+To generate the data for Figure 2, R01 applications were placed into “percentile bins” as follows: bins 1 to 5 include all applications with percentile scores from 0.1 to 5.0, bins 6 to 10 include applications with percentile scores from 5.1 to 10.0, etc. Only R01 applications that scored 50th percentile or better were included in the analysis.

 The data demonstrate steep deflections in the percentage of applications funded at or above the nominal payline for each year.
-The R01 paylines for the years included in Figure 2 are shown in the table below.
+The R01 paylines for the years included in Figure 2 are shown in the table to the right.

 |Fiscal Year||General Payline||$>500K Payline||New Investigator Payline||Early Stage Investigator (ESI) Payline||ESI First Competitive Renewal Payline|

-Figure 3: Cumulative Percentage of R01 Awards Across Percentiles (FYs 2007–2016)View description of Figure 3
+Figure 3: Cumulative Percentage of R01 Awards Across Percentiles (FYs 2008–2017)View description of Figure 3

-Figure 4: Number of Competing NIDDK R01 Applications (Including Resubmissions) Received for Funding Consideration in FYs 1997–2016View description of Figure 4
+Figure 4: Number of Competing NIDDK R01 Applications (Including Resubmissions) Received for Funding Consideration in FYs 1997–2017View description of Figure 4

-Figure 4 shows a substantial increase in the number of competing R01 applications received by the NIDDK between FYs 1997 and 2016.
-After some years of relatively flat growth, FYs 2013-2016 have again shown increases.
-The observed increase between FYs 1997 and 2006 and between FYs 2013 and 2016 was primarily due to increases in the number of new (Type 1) applications.
-The number of competing renewal applications showed some fluctuation between FYs 1997 and 2016, but overall the numbers of renewal applications has slightly decreased.
+Figure 4 shows a substantial increase in the number of competing R01 applications received by the NIDDK between FYs 1997 and 2017.
+After some years of relatively flat growth (FYs 2006-2012), the number of competing R01 applications received by the NIDDK increased in FYs 2013-2016.
+This pattern of growth in R01 application numbers in successive years was not sustained in FY 2017.
+The observed increases between FYs 1997 and 2006 and between FYs 2013 and 2016 were primarily due to increases in the number of new (Type 1) applications.
+The number of competing renewal applications showed some fluctuation between FYs 1997 and 2017, but overall the number of renewal applications has slightly decreased.

-Figure 5: Number of NIDDK R01 and R37 Grants (Competing and Noncompeting) Funded in FYs 1997–2016View description of Figure 5
+Figure 5: Number of NIDDK R01 and R37 Grants (Competing and Noncompeting) Funded in FYs 1997–2017View description of Figure 5

-During the doubling of the NIH budget (FYs 1998-2003) the total number of R01/R37 grants funded by the NIDDK increased significantly.
-After leveling off following the doubling, the number of grants funded by the NIDDK has declined since FY 2007.
+During the doubling of the NIH budget (FYs 1998-2003), the total number of R01/R37 grants funded by the NIDDK increased significantly.
+After leveling off following the doubling, the number of R01/R37 grants funded by the NIDDK has declined since FY 2007.
 Prior to FY 2009, slightly fewer than half of the competing grants funded by the NIDDK were new (Type 1) awards in most years.
-However, since FY 2009 that proportion has risen to 73 percent (in FY 2016).
+However, since FY 2009 that proportion has risen to 72 percent (in FY 2017).

-Figure 6: Overall NIDDK Expenditures (Includes Direct and Facilities and Administrative Costs) on R01 and R37 Awards (Competing and Non-competing) in FYs 1997–2016View description of Figure 6
+Figure 6: Overall NIDDK Expenditures (Includes Direct and Facilities and Administrative Costs) on R01 and R37 Awards (Competing and Non-competing) in FYs 1997–2017View description of Figure 6

-Figure 6 shows that NIDDK expenditures on R01/R37 grants have more than doubled (113 percent increase) since FY 1997.
-This is because the NIDDK is funding a larger number of these awards (Figure 5) and because the median cost of an R01 has increased substantially (Figure 7).
+Figure 6 shows that NIDDK expenditures on R01 and R37 grants have more than doubled (121 percent increase) since FY 1997.
+This is because the NIDDK is funding a larger number of these awards (Figure 5), and because the median cost of an R01 has increased substantially (Figure 7).

-Figure 7: Median Total Costs (Includes Direct and Facilities and Administrative Costs) of NIDDK R01 and R37 Grants (Competing and Non-competing) in FYs 1997–2016View description of Figure 7
+Figure 7: Median Total Costs (Includes Direct and Facilities and Administrative Costs) of NIDDK R01 and R37 Grants (Competing and Non-competing) in FYs 1997–2017View description of Figure 7

-Figure 7 illustrates that the median cost of R01/R37 awards has increased approximately 75 percent since FY 1997.
+Figure 7 illustrates that the median cost of R01 and R37 awards has increased approximately 78 percent since FY 1997.